jason89521/github-repo-search/README.md

 #### `Repos`

-When users scrolls down to the bottom of this page, this page will fethc the next 10 repositories to the redux store.
+When users scrolls down to the bottom of this page, this page will feth the next 10 repositories to the redux store.

 #### `Repo`

-Use RTK query to chech fetched data for 5 minutes such that this page will not make a request with the same username and reponame.
+Use RTK query to cache fetched data for 5 minutes such that this page will not make a request with the same username and reponame.

 ### `components`

 This folder contains all components each page may need.

-### `slices`
+### `redux`

-This folder contains the slices of Redux.
+This folder contains the redux slices, RTK query api and store configuration.

 ### `types`